mwyrodek/SeleniumPresentation/README.md

-# ConseleniumPresentation
+# SeleniumPresentation

-This repo is here to contain my codes examples for ConSelenium.
+This repo is here to contain my codes examples for ConSelenium and Qmo conference.

-The warning by design most of code here is a quick dirty prototype.
+**Warning**: By design most of code here is a quick dirty prototype.
-IT shouldn't be treated as an example of good code.
+**IT** shouldn't be treated as an example of good code.